 PhD Student Paper Prize

-The PhD Student Paper Prize highlights research that demonstrates academic rigour and makes a meaningful contribution to its field.
-It is awarded to a doctoral researcher whose work forms an important part of a published journal article, acknowledging the role early-career scholars play in advancing knowledge.
+The PhD Student Paper Prize highlighted research that demonstrates academic rigour and made a meaningful contribution to its field.
+It was awarded to a doctoral researcher whose work formed an important part of a published journal article, acknowledging the role early-career scholars play in advancing knowledge.

 PhD Student Paper Prize Recipient 2026